 There have been speculations made by the crypto community like this one by Adam Cochran on Twitter which claim that it could be one of the three scenarios:

-In the end, it's the crypto community that will decide if Prometheum is here to stay or not.
+Ultimately, the crypto community will determine whether Prometheum's unique position is here to stay or faces further scrutiny.

 If you liked our article, check out our article on Coinbase's Layer2: Base.